metreeca/mark/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: "Feature Request"
-about: Suggest an idea for this project
+about: "Suggest an idea for this project"
-title: ''
+title: "What's missing from metreeca/mark?"
-labels: ''
+labels: "Story"
-assignees: ''
+assignees: ""
 ---

-**Is your feature request related to a problem or a specific use case?**
+**challenge / use case**

-A clear and concise description of what the problem or the use case is.
-E.g. I'm always frustrated when [...]
+*What is the challenge you are facing or the use case you are proposing?*

-**Describe the solution you'd like**
+**proposal**

-A clear and concise description of what you want to happen.
+*What features would you like to see implemented?*

-**Describe alternatives you've considered**
+**alternatives**

-A clear and concise description of any alternative solutions or features you've considered.
+*Have you considered any alternative solutions or approaches?*

-**Additional context**
+**notes**

-Add any other context about the feature request here.
+*Would you share any consideration or additional context about the request?*